 - Upon reaching 60 elite qualifying nights, you’ll earn a Category 1–7 Free Night Award

-Traditionally, the 30- and 60-night thresholds are associated with achieving or retaining Hyatt Explorist and Hyatt Globalist status, respectively, so the Free Night Awards are often described as a perk of earning these status levels.
+Traditionally, the 30- and 60-night thresholds are associated with achieving or retaining Hyatt Explorist and Hyatt Globalist status, respectively.

 3. World of Hyatt Brand Explorer Award